Lead educational transformation & change

 Thanks to the generosity of the Maimonides Fund, tuition for this cohort has been significantly reduced from previous years from $4,550 to $3,500.
 We have lowered the cost of attendance in order to make the program accessible to more educators.

 In addition to participation in the program itself, tuition covers travel within North America (up to $400 per seminar), meals at seminars, and any additional seminar-related expenses.
-The first seminar will be single occupancy; the second and third seminars will be double occupancy, and fellows will have the opportunity to pay the difference for a single occupancy if interested.
+All seminars will be single occupancy.
 Tuition does not cover transportation to/from airports, additional airline fees, or baggage fees.

 M² is able to offer limited additional scholarships, which you can indicate on your application.